CharlesChinedum/advanced-advice-generator/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## About

+This is the more advanced version of an advice generator I built earlier.
+This app uses the adviceslip-api, instead of the tradiitonal local array I used for the previous version.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: